isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 are considered.</p>
 </li>
 <li>
-<p>Based on the past few years’ data, <u>we typically accept no more than 12 parent volunteers each year.</u> This
+<p>Based on the past few years’ data, we typically accept no more than 12
-is in consideration of the limited number of vacancies we have under Phase 2B based on past years’ trends.</p>
+parent volunteers each year.
+This is in consideration of the limited number of vacancies we have under Phase 2B based on past years’ trends.</p>
 </li>
 <li>
 <p>The decision of the school in the selection of Parent Volunteers is final